Alaska Left Shaken After 6.4 Magnitude Earthquake

-Alaska is one of one America’s natural beauties, filled with breathtaking sightseeing of both the natural and manmade variety.
+Alaska is one of America’s natural beauties, filled with breathtaking sights of both the natural and man-made variety.
 However, many people forget that Alaska, like many other parts of the world, experiences earthquakes.
-While the state doesn’t hold claim to many earthquakes on record, a tremor shook the state on Sunday around 7 A.M.
+While the state doesn’t hold claim to many earthquakes on record, a tremor shook the state on Sunday around 7 a.m.

 According to CBS News, the earthquake occurred near the remote North Slope.
 True to its name, the North Slope is located in the northernmost part of Alaska, and contains little besides its crude oil production.
 However, the region isn’t unfamiliar with tremors, and has experienced earthquakes before.

-The strongest recorded tremor in this are was just a 5.2 magnitude quake in 1995.
+The strongest recorded tremor in this area was just a 5.2 magnitude quake in 1995.
 On Sunday morning, they experienced the most serious one yet.
 It had a recorded magnitude of 6.4, making it the strongest earthquake in Alaskan history.

 This raring makes it 15.8 times bigger and 63.1 times stronger than what this region has experienced before.
 While we are all familiar with the concept of quakes, it can be difficult to imagine how forceful they can be.
 When two tectonic plates sit and grind against one another, the effects are more than just a few vibrations.
 Strong earthquakes likes this one can destroy homes, open up the ground, and destabilize entire buildings.